AtlasDisease/locations/README.md

 # makes it seem like they rely on each other which does not make sense
 # to me especially since the religions package could be used on its own
 # without the districts being used.
-from locations.districts.places import Place, PlaceTypes, HouseOfWorship, \
+from locations.divisions.places import Place, PlaceTypes, HouseOfWorship, \
      Cemetery
-from locations.districts.places.religious import ReligionTypes, \
+from locations.divisions.places.religious import ReligionTypes, \
      WorshipStructureTypes, DenominationTypes, Religion
-from locations.districts.places.cemeteries import Grave from locations.districts.areas import AreaTypes, Neighborhood, University from locations.districts.areas.schools import SchoolTypes from locations.districts import Division, DivisionTypes, City, County,\
+from locations.divisions.places.cemeteries import Grave from locations.divisions.districts import AreaTypes, Neighborhood, University from locations.divisions.districts.schools import SchoolTypes from locations.divisions import Division, DivisionTypes, City, County,\
 Parish, State, Country, Continent, Planet, PlanetarySystem, Galaxy, \
 Universe
-from locations.districts.cities import CityTypes, AdministrativeTypes from locations.districts.extensions import Population
+from locations.divisions.cities import CityTypes, AdministrativeTypes from locations.divisions.extensions import Population

 # Politics is a complex thing as it is tied into districts very
 # closely but a separate idea so doing something like districts.politics